 The external auditor carries out the statutory audit of Charles Vögele Holding AG and the Group's individual companies, and also audits the Group's consolidated accounts under IFRS.
 The external auditor does all this through an interdisciplinary team with international IFRS expertise and knowledge of the retail sector.
 Audit results for the individual companies and the Group are discussed twice a year with Group Management and the managements of the individual companies, as well as with the Audit Committee.
-An explanatory report for Charles Vögele Holding AG and for the Group is submitted to the Board of Directors.
+A comprehensive report in accordance with art.
+728b, para.
+1 of the Swiss Code of Obligations for Charles Vögele Holding AG and for the Group is submitted to the Board of Directors.
 This contains the main points from the reports to the Audit Committee and Group Management.
 In addition, recommendations are made to the Shareholders' Meeting to adopt the annual financial statements and the Group financial statements.